simplytesthere/docusaurus-base/docs/Account Access and ID Cards/MFA at Agnes FAQ.md

 ## What is MFA?

-Multi-Factor Authentication (MFA) provides your account greater security by verifying that it's you who is signing in every time.
-All forms of MFA require at least two layers of authentication to access an account -- the primary being your password and the secondary being some other form of verification.
+Multi-factor authentication (MFA) makes your account more secure by forcing you to verify that it's you who is signing in every time.
+All forms of MFA require at least two layers of authentication to access an account – the primary being your password and the secondary being some other form of verification.
 This secondary form of verification consists of the following:

-- *REQUIRED*: the Microsoft Authenticator app on your smartphone or tablet ([Apple App Store](https://apps.apple.com/us/app/microsoft-authenticator/id983156458) | [Google Play Store](https://play.google.com/store/apps/details?id=com.azure.authenticator&hl=en_US&pli=1))
+- DEFAULT: the Microsoft Authenticator app on your smartphone or tablet ([Apple App Store](https://apps.apple.com/us/app/microsoft-authenticator/id983156458) | [Google Play Store](https://play.google.com/store/apps/details?id=com.azure.authenticator&hl=en_US&pli=1))
-- *REQUIRED*: your personal cell number *or*, if you’re an employee, your Avaya Cloud office number
+- BACKUP: your personal cell number or, if you’re an employee, your Avaya Cloud office number

 ## Why does Agnes Scott use MFA?